celebrity

 All three actors went on to star in the Harry Potter film franchise together, albeit in different storylines and in different films.

 "I’ve learned more from my second marriage just by being married," Thompson said.
+"As my mother says, 'the first 20 years are the hardest'."

 ADVERTISEMENT

-Wise and Thompson had two children together.
+Wise and Thompson have two children together.

 Their daughter, Gaia Wise, was born in 1999 when Thompson was 39, with the pregnancy made possible via IVF.